Keaggyb123/NYPD_Findings/README.md

 # NYPD_Findings
-My partner and I's findings from our Analysis on a dataset on NYPD
+My partner and I's findings from our Analysis on a dataset of the NYPD